swisskyrepo/swisskyrepo.github.io/_posts/2024-10-02-Pokemon-Glitches.md

 The first glitch starts in the Viridian Forest, in order to reproduce it you have several requirements to met:

 - Buy the `Escape Rope` (550 Poke$) at `Pewter City` mart.
-- Do not battle the long-range trainer in the Viridian forest.
+- Do not battle the long-range trainer in the Viridian Forest.

 But what is a long-range trainer ?
 In Pokemon there are two types of trainer, the one that engage a battle when you talk to them, or walk nearby, and the one that will walk toward you.
 The latter have an exclamation mark displayed on the screen when they see you.